 Writing your vows

-It can be really easy to get caught up in the trap of what vows are “supposed” to sound like.
-Let’s throw that word “supposed” over our left shoulder with some salt for luck and forget about it.
+It can be easy to get caught up in the trap of what vows are “supposed” to sound like.
+Let’s throw that word “supposed” over our left shoulders with some salt for luck and forget about it.
 Vows are personal.
 Pretty words and elegant sentences are not important.
 When writing your vows, just be authentic.

 Vows can be serious, dramatic and/or humorous.
 Clichéd as it sounds, good vows come from your heart.